See procedures under Investigation for tasks that must be undertaken.

 Power of Secretary to transfer child who is subject to an IAO

-In accordance with the provisions of the CYFA, if a child who is subject to an IAO is placed in an out-of-home care service or secure welfare service and the child's placement is changed by child protection, the practitioner must provide written advice of this change to the parents (unless the placement is undisclosed) and to the Court.
+In accordance with the provisions of the CYFA, if a child who is subject to an IAO is placed in an out-of-home care service or secure care service and the child's placement is changed by child protection, the practitioner must provide written advice of this change to the parents (unless the placement is undisclosed) and to the Court.
 Home based carers are to be advised that parents will be informed of the address of the placement unless the placement is undisclosed.

 Breach, extension and variation of an IAO